There are 64 articles in this category.

 If you’ve spent any time at a CrossFit box, you’ve seen it happen.
 It might have even happened to you.

 Usually, it’s painful to watch.
 Often, it’s unnecessary, avoidable.
-The Fly and Die, the Crash and Burn, the Red Line—all usually look something like… Continue Reading
+The Fly and Die, the Crash and Burn, the Red Line—all usually look… Continue Reading

 Dave Castro, Nicole Carroll and a host of athletes and affiliate owners recall the workouts that made an impression in the year that was.